LABRADOR PUPPY TRAINING TIPS-80 FROM EXPERT BREEDERS

 21. The better your Lab is socialized the happier they will be.
 Anxiety in dogs comes from many things.
 The more things your dog is comfortable with the less chance for anxiety and therefore the happier they are.

-22. Prepare yourself, your family and your home before your puppy comes home.
-It is too late once you meet your puppy as simply interacting with her is training.
+22. Prepare yourself, your family and your home before your puppy comes home because it’s too late once you meet your puppy as simply interacting with her is training.

 23. Allow for Safe Experiences both in the home and outside.